coolboiime/tunnelChecker/README.md

 3. Use a task scheduler to run the helper script.

 ## Scenario
-Since the Docker container and the host cannot necessarily communicate through the shell, the helper file runs the `docker exec` command to launch the script located inside the Transmission home folder.
+Since the Docker container and the host cannot cross-communicate through the shell, the helper file runs the `docker exec` command to launch the script located inside the Transmission home folder.

 Additionally, if `nc` does not exist, which is usually the case for new script users, the script will quietly install it for the script to run properly.